Community File System (CFS)¶

 The Community File System (CFS) is a global file system available on all NERSC computational systems.
 It allows sharing of data between users, systems, and the "outside world".

-Every MPP repository has an associated Community directory and unix group.
+Every NERSC project has an associated Community directory and Unix group.
 Community directories are created in

 /global/cfs/cdirs.
 All members of the project have access through their membership in the unix group.
 There is an environment variable

 /global/cfs/cdirs/) that can be used to access your CFS directory: